So you’ve purchased your own floating island, now the fun begins!

 This is where that tarp or plastic sheeting will come in handy.
 For large islands, you may need additional help as you slowly push, or pull (whichever is easiest for you) the island into the water.

 Once the island is in the water, try to see how high or low it sits with the waterline.
-Ideally, it should sit 1/2 above and 1/2 below, but it also depends on what type of island you have…and the weight load.
-If your island appears to sit very high above the waterline, you can weigh it down with some cobblestone or small weights – this will be crucial during the initial growing period…your plants will need time to establish strong roots that will eventually make their way to the water.
+Ideally, it should sit 1/2 above and 1/2 below, but it also depends on what type of island you have, and the weight load.
+If your island appears to sit very high above the waterline, you can weigh it down with some cobblestone or small weights.
+During the initial growing period, your plants need time to establish strong roots that will eventually make their way to the water.
 Your planting mix should also help with this, by wicking water up to the roots.
 In the meantime, you can help the plants, by getting them closer to the water.